appscode/blog/content/post/run-mysql-in-aws/index.md

 s3-repo   true        3.681 MiB   1                59s                      7m7s
 ```

-Now if we check our azure storage container, we can see that the backup has been successful.
+Now if we check our Amazon S3 bucket, we can see that the backup has been successful.

 ![AWSSuccess](AWSStorageSuccess.png)